-Pony Club Games will provide great entertainment in the Main Ring at lunchtime, then stay to watch the Champion of Champions judging, kindly sponsored by Walker Snack Foods, and the Grand Livestock Parade which is kindly sponsored by Kingdom Carpets.
+Pony Club Games will provide great entertainment in the Main Ring at lunchtime, then stay to watch the Champion of Champions judging, kindly sponsored by Walker Snack Foods, and the Grand Livestock Parade , sponsored by Kingdom Carpets.

 The Kids Countryside Marquee will have a variety of interesting and fun activities for all ages to take part in.
-The Fife Beekeepers Association and Fife Bat Group make welcome returns to the tent while Branston will
+The Fife Beekeepers Association make a welcome return to the tent while Branston will

-have activities involving potatoes for you to take part in.
+have activities involving potatoes for you to take part in and you may be able to see SuperSpud, their mascot.
 At set times throughout the day, stories will be told by Sheila Kinninmonth of Hame Spun Tales.
+The RSPB will have fun activities for you to take part in as well as loads of interesting information on birds.
+St Andrews Botanic Education Trust will also be in the marquee – why not go and visit?

 Near this tent you can see animals on the Rare Breeds list as well as alpacas from the local Bowbridge Alpacas herd.